 James Clear’s book Atomic Habits: An Easy & Proven Way to Build Good Habits & Break Bad Ones explores an interesting subject, on the compounding nature of the long game.
-While everyone is looking for big gains—the proverbial get rich quick scheme—there is a space that’s not getting much attention.
+While everyone is looking for big gains—the proverbial get rich quick scheme—there is a space that’s not getting as much attention.

 Those who understand compound interest can make it work for them and those that don’t understand it spend much of life trying to get out from its shackles.
 When we think of compounding we typically think of finance and positive returns, as in “good compounding.”
 But compounding just reinforces what’s already happening — good or bad.
 There is no judgment.
 And compounding works outside of finance.
 So while we can compound money positively and negatively, we can compound ourselves as well.